aminbros/finance-tracker/README.md

 ```

-# Edit when things go wrong
+# Edit data as you wish

 ```